onehashai/onehash-connect/help/search-for-messages.md

 ## Searching shared history

-Zulip's [stream permissions](/help/stream-permissions) model allows access to the full history of public streams and private streams with shared history, including messages sent before you joined the stream (or organization), or those sent to public streams you are not subscribed to.
+OneHash Connect's [stream permissions](/help/stream-permissions) model allows access to the full history of public streams and private streams with shared history, including messages sent before you joined the stream (or organization), or those sent to public streams you are not subscribed to.

-By default, Zulip searches messages in your history, i.e., the messages you actually received.
+By default, OneHash Connect searches messages in your history, i.e., the messages you actually received.
 This avoids cluttering search results with irrelevant messages from public streams you're not interested in.